5 Best Foods For Seniors To Eat in the Evening

 Skip store-bought microwave popcorn and air-pop your own by microwaving a paper bag filled with kernels or using an air-popper.
 To add a kick of flavor, sprinkle on some cinnamon.

 With a serving of almonds, you get a dose of vital nutrients like fiber, protein, and healthy monounsaturated fats.
 Almonds, in addition to other nuts like pistachios and walnuts, contain the hormone melatonin.
 The nut is also an excellent source of magnesium, which can help enhance your overall quality of sleep.
 Try serving an ounce – about a handful – of almonds in the evening.

 5. Warm milk

-Warming up a glass of milk has been a comforting bedtime routine for generations.
+Warming up with a glass of milk has been a comforting bedtime routine for generations.
 Warm milk’s power to induce sleep can be attributed to several factors.
 Milk contains small amounts of tryptophan, which is thought to encourage healthy sleep in the elderly – particularly when combined with melatonin and exercise.
 And because of its association with comforting memories of childhood, serving a glass of warm milk in the evenings can help create a soothing bedtime ritual.

 Healthy foods can be enjoyed at any time of day, but certain types of nutritious snacks are especially effective for inducing the feelings of calmness and tranquility that are usually desired in the evening.